AmbireTech/adex-protocol/README.md

 @TODO better word for `campaignSpec` ?
 @TODO describe on chain methods

+The on-chain interactions are:

+* `channelOpen(deposit, timeout, campaignSpec)`: open an OUTPACE channel
+* `channelWithdraw(state, signatures, merkleProof)`: allows anyone who earned from this channel to withdraw their earnings by providing `(state, signatures)` and `merkleProof`
+` `channelWithdrawTimeout()`: allows the channel creator to withdraw the remaining deposit in a channel after a timeout; not needed on blockchain platforms where we can define our own "end block" function, like Cosmos/Polkadot

 ### Smart Platform

 @TODO describe off chain interactions, OUTPACE channels, including campaign specs, cancelling campaigns, what the campaign duration means, what the channel timeout means